 A couple of summers ago, I started a small backyard garden.
 You would be amazed how much one or two plants can produce over the course of the season.
 Despite adding cucumbers to everything I ate and giving some away to my coworkers, I still had a huge number left over.
 As a result, I got into something I hadn’t thought about since I was a child in my grandmother’s garden—canning.

 The first thing I did was head to the grocery store for a canning kit.
 Luckily, you don’t need a lot of expensive equipment to get started.
 I also bought some special pickling spices that give flavor to the pickles while helping keep them crunchy.
 It really was that simple.
 Of course, there are other considerations depending on what you are looking to can.
+(You can also go wild and make something like Koolickles.)

 This kit is a great way to get started.
 Just add jars and spices.